 CureSearch for Children's Cancer funds and supportstargeted and innovative children's cancer research with measurableresults, and is the authoritative source of information and resourcesfor all those affected by children's cancer.

-Jack Hoffman is a 6-year old boy born and raised in Atkinson, Nebraska (pop.
+Jack Hoffman is a 7-year-old boy born and raised in Atkinson, Nebraska (pop.
 1,100).
 He has been a Cornhusker football fan his entire life.
-In 2010, for his 5 birthday, his parents took th him to his first Husker game (photo above).
+In 2010, for his fifth birthday, his parents took him to his first Husker game (photo above).
 His mom and dad (Bri & Andy) purchased him a Rex Burkhead No. 22 jersey for the game.
 Jack is no different than any other little boy growing up in the great state of Nebraska–loves to play sports, ride bike, fish, hunt, and watch Cornhusker football.

 Fatefully, on April 22, 2011, Jack was life flighted to Children's Hospital Omaha after suffering a life threatening seizure.
 A subsequent MRI showed a mass in the left temporal lobe of his brain.
 On May 20, 2011, Jack underwent surgery for the removal of a brain tumor next to his brain stem.
 The surgery was unsuccessful as only a small amount of the tumor was removed.
 The remaining tumor was declared inoperable.
 During the spring, summer and fall months of 2011, Jack battled the onset of Secondary Epilepsy–a condition caused by the tumor.
 During this time, Jack suffered frequent partial seizures, sometimes upto 11 a day.
 The seizures persisted despite high dosages of two anti-seizure medications.